-Additionally, you don’t even have to own the house to need the best home insurance.
+Additionally, you don’t even have to own the house to need the best homeowners insurance.
 Most landlords require you to have active home insurance coverage, and it’s in the rental agreement that you have to keep it.
 Even if it’s not required, it’s a good idea to have this protection.
-We want you to have all the tools and knowledge you need to make an informed decision, and this is why we’re going to walk you through everything you need to know about the best home insurance available.
+We want you to have all the tools and information you need to make the best decision, and this is why we’re going to walk you through everything you need to know about the best home insurance available.

 Different Types of Home Insurance

 Every home insurance coverage type is slightly different in terms of the products and events it’ll cover, and the coverage amounts.
 The cheapest insurance options usually cover fewer items, and more expensive policies cover more things in your home.
 In the United States, the home insurance policies come in several different forms.

 You can find these different forms under HO-1 through HO-8 designation.
 Each tier offers you different protection levels that will vary depending on the type of residence the insurance is for and the homeowner’s or tenant’s needs.
 You can break them down into three coverage levels:

 - Actual Cash Value – The first tier of coverage is the actual cash value.
 This tier will cover the cost of the home and the value of your belongings like your central heating and cooling units, excluding depreciation.
 Depreciation is how much all of your items are currently worth, and it doesn’t matter how much you paid for them.

 - Guaranteed Replacement Cost Value – The second tier is the guaranteed replacement cost value.
 This is an inflation-buffer policy that comes designed to pay whatever it costs you to rebuild or repair your home, and it can exceed your policy limit.
 Some of the home insurance companies offer extended replacement, and this means you’ll get more coverage than you actually purchased.
 The ceiling caps out at 20% to 25% over your coverage limit.